-While the calculation formula for attorneys' fees solely depends on an agreement between the attorney and the client, it is relatively common that a client pays to its attorneys (i) a retainer fee calculated by multiplying a certain percentage by the amount of claim sought in the lawsuit, plus (ii) a success fee to be calculated by multiplying a certain percentage by the amount of claim affirmed by the court.
+While the calculation formula for attorneys' fees solely depends on an agreement between the attorney and the client, it is relatively common in domestic cases that a client pays to its attorneys: (i) a retainer fee calculated by multiplying a certain percentage by the amount of claim sought in the lawsuit; plus (ii) a success fee to be calculated by multiplying a certain percentage by the amount of claim affirmed by the court.
 Attorneys can act for claimants on a contingency fee basis in Japan.
 Although 100% contingency arrangements are not specifically prohibited under Japanese law, the rules of ethics for attorneys may be interpreted to prevent such arrangements from being adopted and such arrangements are rarely used under Japanese practice.
-It is also possible to adopt an hourly charge arrangement.
+It is also possible and common among international law firms to adopt an hourly charge arrangement.